Washington votes three days before Super Tuesday contests

 “There are a bunch of states that are going to make up their minds on Tuesday, but you guys are first, and so your voice is going to be heard,” Romney said at a campaign event in Bellevue.

-Paul campaigned in Washington two weeks ago and was back in the state Friday and Saturday.
-He was also running campaign commercials in Washington, as was Gingrich, who made a swing through the state last week.
+Rep. Ron Paul of Texas campaigned in Washington two weeks ago and is back in the state Friday and Saturday.
+He’s also running campaign commercials in Washington, as is former House Speaker Newt Gingrich, who made a swing through the state last week.

-The caucuses are open, meaning independent voters and Democrats can take part in the GOP contest.
+The caucuses are open, which means independent voters and Democrats can take part in the GOP contest.

-While some smaller caucus meetings were held in private homes, most gatherings were larger and held in public places, such as schools, and included multiple precincts.
+Here’s how it will work: Each of the state’s 6,700 precincts will elect one to five delegates at the caucuses, which kick off at 10 a.m.
+(7 a.m.
+ET) Saturday.
+While some smaller caucus meetings will be held in private homes, most caucus gatherings will be larger and held in public places, such as schools, and will include multiple precincts.

-Besides voting for delegates, caucus-goers voted in a nonbinding GOP presidential preference straw poll.
-While delegates to the GOP convention in Tampa, Florida, won't be determined until later rounds of voting this spring, major news organizations, including CNN, will make proportional delegate estimates based on Saturday's presidential straw poll results.
+Besides voting for delegates, caucus-goers will also vote in a nonbinding GOP presidential preference straw poll.
+While delegates to the GOP convention in Tampa, Florida, won’t be determined until later rounds of voting this spring, major news organizations, including CNN, will make proportional delegate estimates based on Saturday’s presidential straw poll results.

-The state GOP projected that 40,000 to 60,000 people would take part in the caucuses, up from the 12,616 who participated in the 2008 Republican caucuses.
-There was also a primary on the Republican side four years ago, with around a half million voters casting ballots.
+The state GOP projects that 40,000 to 60,000 people will take part in the caucuses, up from the 12,616 who participated in the 2008 Republican caucuses.
+There was also a primary on the Republican side four years ago, with around a half-million voters casting ballots.